ashraffares/tic-tac-toe/README.md

 # game

-> This is the readMe for the Ruby first week Project.
+> This is the readMe for the Ruby game first week Project.
 It is a small program for sorting using Ruby's enumerable methods.

 ![screenshot](./screen.png)